Christian Walker Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up the ninth-fewest home runs in baseball (79 total, one per game).
+- Giants pitchers combine to allow 80 home runs (one per game), the ninth-fewest in the league.

-- Ryan Walker (2-0) gets the starting nod for the Giants, his third of the season.
+- DeSclafani makes the start for the Giants, his 16th of the season.
+He is 4-6 with a 4.38 ERA and 66 strikeouts in 84 1/3 innings pitched.

-- His last appearance came on Thursday against the San Diego Padres, when the right-hander tossed one scoreless inning without allowing a hit.
+- In his most recent appearance on Wednesday, the righty tossed five innings against the San Diego Padres, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.